redhat-developer/app-services-cli/README.md

 ## Repository structure

 - CLI (./cmd) - CLI for managed-services-api written in Golang
-- Operator(./operator) - using SDK to manage kafka requests
 - SDK for MAS (./client) - API client written in golang that will be used in the CLI
 - Mock  (./mas-mock) - Mock server for managed API (used only to demo flows an extra cases)
-- .openshift - templates and scripts that can be used to replicate managed kafka using your own cluster
 - website - documentation for the cli

 ## Development commands